muziejus/wandering-rocks/README.md

 timetable is incomplete (there are characters missing), and has small errors (corrected when reprinted in Gunn and Hart).
-The timing strikes me as a bit ambitious in places—Conmee walks through Mountjoy Square and has two conversations in four minutes—but It serves a kind of backbone under which to pitch the collisions.
+The timing strikes me as a bit ambitious in places—Conmee walks through Mountjoy Square and has two conversations in four minutes—but it serves a kind of backbone under which to pitch the collisions.
+Furthermore, Hart did what I have not: went to Dublin and timed it in person, even affecting the gaits of a onelegged sailor and of elderly women.
+Hart then lined up the timings with the collisions in the plot and found that they all, more or less, match up.

 ## Collisions